nbngochan/wsol-apple/README.md

       ...
     - test.csv
 ```
-The dataset contains CSV files for the training and test sets - <span style='color: red;'>train.csv</span> and <span style='color: red;'>test.csv</span>.
+The dataset contains CSV files for the training and test sets - `train.csv` and `test.csv`.
 These CSV files contain the following columns:
 - name - The image file name
 - label - The class label (0 for normal, 1 for defective)
 - state - The class name (normal or defective)